 Revised December 4, 2016

-I just heard a speaker say she had searched the web for contemporary Christmas songs about Joseph and found only three.
+I just heard a speaker say she had searched the web for contemporary Christmas songs about Joseph.
+She found only three.

 I know of a few more than that from the Middle Ages and Renaissance.
 Most of them are secular pieces that mock him for being a cuckold.
 Poor Joseph deserves so much better than that.

 We can learn a lot about him by juxtaposing Matthew’s account and Luke’s account of Mary’s pregnancy.
-When Mary told the angel, “May it be to me as you have said,” the Holy Spirit probably came upon her immediately.… Read the rest
+When Mary told the angel, “May it be to me as you have said,” the Holy Spirit probably came upon her immediately.
+In the very next verse, she was on her way to visit Elizabeth.… Read the rest